Pointless Metaphor and Facial Stitches: A Confession

 It’s funny.
 Watching last night as the last Chilean miner was extracted from the mine, I realized that all the technological change in the world has really not altered the fundamental human desire to watch the successful rescue of someone in peril.
 Fate is cheated, and — for a moment at least — we can delude ourselves into thinking that the tyranny of randomness can sometimes be foiled.

-Kathy’s life was not saved, but the impact of that shared experience was such that — even today — almost anyone in Southern California of a certain age remembers the bright lights on that deserted field.
+Kathy’s life was not saved, but the impact of that shared experience was such that — even today — almost anyone in Southern California of a certain age remembers Stan Chambers at the scene and the bright lights on that deserted field.

 College Professors Who Made All the Difference Pt.
 1